Languages of Serbia: Minority languages

 Besides Serbian, which is the official language in the whole country, there are five minority languages in the official use by the provincial administration in Vojvodina: Hungarian, Romanian, Slovak, Rusyn, and Croatian.
 Serbian is the main language used by provincial administration and by all city and municipal administrations in Vojvodina.
 The other five languages are used by provincial administration and by selected city or municipal administrations.
 In practice, Serbian is a lingua franca of the region and number of declared native speakers of Serbian in the province exceeds the number of declared ethnic Serbs.
 Among other languages, Hungarian and Slovak are dominant in several municipalities, while other languages are dominant only in several villages.

 In total there are 15 minority languages spoken in Serbia.
-Those languages are Albanian, Bosnian, Bulgarian, Bunjevac, Croatian, Czech, German, Hungarian, Macedonian, Romani, Romanian, Pannonian Rusyn, Slovak, Ukrainian and "Vlach" (name under which the Romanian spoken in the Timok Valley is known).
+Those languages are Albanian, Bosnian, Bulgarian, Bunjevac, Croatian, Czech, German, Hungarian, Macedonian, Romani, Romanian, Pannonian Rusyn, Slovak, Ukrainian and "Vlach" (Romanian spoken in the Timok Valley).
 The European Charter for Regional or Minority Languages was signed by Serbia and Montenegro in 2005.
-Republic of Serbia as the successor of the State Union of Serbia and Montenegro continue its legal obligations toward charter and it entered into force in 2006.
-In municipalities where certain minority constitute more than 15% of total population introduction of a minority language in official use is compulsory.
-Additionally, In province of Vojvodina, minority language and script which is not in official use on the entire territory of the municipality shall be introduced into official use in a settlements of that municipality if the percentage of given minority reaches 25% in that settlement.
+The Republic of Serbia as the successor of the State Union of Serbia and Montenegro continue its legal obligations towards charter, and entered into force in 2006.
+In municipalities where certain minorities constitute more than 15% of the total population, introduction of a minority language in official use is compulsory.
+Additionally, in the province of Vojvodina, minority languages and scripts which are not in official use in the entire territory of the municipality shall be introduced into official use in a settlement of that municipality if the percentage of a given minority reaches 25% in that settlement.

-Constitution of the Republic of Serbia stipulates that Serbian language and Cyrillic script shall be in the official use, while official use of other languages and scripts shall be regulated by law.
-However in recent times the Latin alphabet has become increasingly popular, especially with the youth.
-In addition, provision of Article 79 specifies the right of people belonging to minority national communities to preserve cultural identity, which shall also include the right to use their own languages and scripts.
+The Constitution of the Republic of Serbia stipulates that the Serbian language and Cyrillic script shall be in the official use, while official use of other languages and scripts shall be regulated by law.
+However, in recent times, the Latin alphabet has become increasingly popular, especially among youth.
+In addition to this, provision of Article 79 specifies the right of people belonging to minority national communities to preserve cultural identity, which shall also include the right to use their own languages and scripts.